cshorg/Front-end-mentor/notifications-page-main/README-template.md

 Users should be able to:

+- Distinguish between "unread" and "read" notifications
+- Select "Mark all as read" to toggle the visual state of the unread notifications and set the number of unread messages to zero
-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size
-- See a hover state on desktop for the Sign Up call-to-action
+- See hover and focus states for all interactive elements on the page

 ### Screenshot